FLCAC-admin/FLCAC-docs/docs/glossary.md

 Environmental Product Declaration
 : A third-party verified report of the environmental impacts of a product.
 EPDs are developed according to ISO 14025 and the relevant 'product category rule' for that product type.
 For more information see the [FHWA EPD Tech Brief](https://www.fhwa.dot.gov/pavement/sustainability/hif21025.pdf)

-FEDEFL
-: see {term}`Federal Elementary Flow List`

 [Federal Elementary Flow List](https://github.com/USEPA/fedelemflowlist) : The Federal Elementary Flow List (FEDEFL) is a standardized list of {term}`elementary flow` names, developed by the U.S. Environmental Protection Agency, used in federal LCA work.
+See the [EPA Report](https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=347251) on its development and use.

 [Federal LCA Commons](https://lcacommons.gov/about-us)
 : ...